upbound/docs/content/knowledge-base/migrate-to-provider-families.md

 ## Create a list of family provider services

-Upbound maintains a migration script that maps all existing managed resources to their family provider service.
+Upbound maintains a migration script that maps all existing managed resources to their family provider packages.
 This script generates a list of new family providers to install.

 1. Download the script